tektoncd/community/teps/0115-tekton-catalog-git-based-versioning.md

 We could provide guidelines and recommendations for creating Catalogs e.g. deciding whether to group resources together instead of splitting them into separate Catalogs.
 We can explore this in future work.

+### Catlin
+Today, [catlin bump](https://github.com/tektoncd/catlin#bump) command only supports directory-based versioning catalog.
+We could further extend the [catlin bump](https://github.com/tektoncd/catlin#bump) command to support git-based versioning catalogs (where the command will create a new git tag and a corresponding release note based on the current latest version).

 ## Alternatives